apache/trafficcontrol/infrastructure/ansible/roles/dataset_loader/profile.parameter.conversion.md

 * override_target_host_fqdn : Bypass the selection of a target host to obtain defaults by profile association
 * override_base_host_fqdn : Bypass the selection of a base host to obtain defaults by profile association
 * output_path : Alternate path to send output files.
 Defaults to playbook directory.
+* exclution_file_path : A path to a variable file containing exclusions to consider when comparing profiles

+##### Additional Requirements:
+* The target and base profiles must exist in TrafficOps
+* Either:
+    * A host override optional parameter is supplied
+    * A host must be attached and reachable to each profile
+* Each specified host must have ATS installed and running

+#### Parameter exclusions
+Included is a default set of parameter names/configFiles that are excluded from comparison with the dataset loader and TO diff output.
+This is because there are some parameters which naturally vary by hardware, CDN, or delivery service assignments.
+It does use a simple string contains logic to know about exclusions, so generally being more specific is appropriate if adjusting them.

 #### Output
 There are two output files from this playbook: